khaptonstall/iOS-Accessibility-Guide/README.md

 _Swipes right_
 "Navigate and explore the world"
 _Swipes right_
-Rated 3 out of 5 stars"
+"Rated 3 out of 5 stars"
 _Swipes right_
 "Free"
 _Swipes right_
-... and so on with the next view
+...and so on with the next view

+It takes a VoiceOver user **5 swipes per view** to navigate through this user interface.
+Grouping the content with accessibility APIs will take this from 5 swipes down to 1.

 ### Making the Contents of Container Views Accessible